cookiecutter/cookiecutter/README.md

 ### For Template Creators

-- Utilize unlimited directory nesting.
+- **Any language, any framework.** A Cookiecutter template is just a directory with variables.
+It works for Python, Rust, Terraform, docs sites, whatever you build repeatedly.
-- Employ Jinja2 for all templating needs.
+- **Hooks for the rest of the setup.** Pre- and post-generate scripts (shell or Python) handle git init, dependency installs, or anything else your boilerplate needs.
-- Define template variables easily with `cookiecutter.json`.
+- **One file defines the interface.** `cookiecutter.json` declares every variable and its default.
+Users answer prompts; the template does the rest.

 [Learn More](https://cookiecutter.readthedocs.io/en/latest/tutorials/)